Foreign Tourists in China: From Cities to Small-Town Adventures

 Villagers perform the Dong people’s grand songs for foreign visitors.
 (Photo by Zhou Yanling, CNS)

-Foreign guests are choosing more than standard apartments.
+Foreign guests are opting for more than just standard apartments.
 Loft duplexes, boutique guesthouses, villas, and old Western-style houses accounted for more than a quarter of all Tujia bookings this summer.

 One vivid example comes from Huanggang, a Dong ethnic village in Guizhou.
-The village, with over 400 wooden stilted houses, dates back to the Song Dynasty and is home to about 1,800 residents.
+The town, with over 400 wooden stilted houses, dates back to the Song Dynasty and is home to about 1,800 residents.
 More than 500 old wooden granaries once stored rice; today, many have been converted into guesthouses.
 “The granary rooms are especially popular.
 Some French guests have already booked for next year,” said Tang Xixi, who works at a local homestay cluster.
-The unique setting—living traditions, wooden houses, and cool century-old granaries—offers visitors a rare cultural immersion.
+The unique setting—featuring living traditions, wooden houses, and century-old granaries—offers visitors a rare cultural immersion experience.

 Ancient Architecture and Cultural Tourism

 Interest in traditional Chinese architecture is also rising among overseas visitors.
-At Baoguo Temple Ancient Architecture Museum in Ningbo, William, a tourist from the UK, was amazed by the intricate mortise-and-tenon joints that lock the wooden brackets together and hold up the temple roof.
+At Baoguo Temple Ancient Architecture Museum in Ningbo, William, a tourist from the UK, was amazed by the intricate mortise-and-tenon joints that secure the wooden brackets together and support the temple roof.
 “I admire the ancient wisdom of China,” he said.
 To him, the structures represent outstanding achievements in aesthetics, mechanics, and architecture.

 SHANXI TRAVEL